qojulia/QuantumCumulants.jl/docs/src/examples/single-atom-laser-spectrum.md

 nothing # hide
 ```

-Now, we can compute the time evolution of the correlation function in a similar way. initial_valses!!!!
+Now, we can compute the time evolution of the correlation function in a similar way.
+Since the initial state of this system does not necessarily depend on all steady-state values, we can use the [`initial_values`](@ref) function which automatically generates the correct initial state vector required.

 ```@example single-atom-laser-spectrum